 An important part of software development is the flash and run.
 This procedure copies the binary into the microcontroller flash memory and starts its execution.
-The flash and run is automatised in ChibiStudio and involves OpenOCD on the PC side and ST-Link on the Development board side as shown in Fig.1.
+The flash and run is automatized in ChibiStudio and involves OpenOCD on the PC side and ST-Link on the Development board side as shown in Fig.1.

 The debugger is composed by an hardware part (in this case ST-Link Embed Debugger) and a software part (in this case OpenOCD).
 The debugger could be considered like a bridge between our IDE and the MCU.
 To perform any debugging operation the first step is to “create this bridge”

-There are two buttons which we will use to execute the flash and run: these two button are shown in figure and are the External Tools Menu (Orange) and the Debug Menu (Azure).
+There are two buttons which we will use to execute the flash and run: these two buttons are shown in the figure and are the External Tools Menu (Orange) and the Debug Menu (Azure).
 Actually, we should not press on the button but on the small black arrow beside them: this will open a drop down menu.